-Market price risk of crypto assets
+Market price risk Risk of crypto assets Crypto Assets

 We generate a large portion of our total revenue from transaction fees on our platform in connection with the purchase, sale, and trading of crypto assets by our customers.
 Transaction revenue is based on transaction fees that are either a flat fee or a percentage of the value of each transaction and may vary depending on payment type and the value of the transaction.
-We also generate a large portion of our total revenue from our subscription products and services and such revenue has grown over time.
+We also generate a large portion of our total revenue from our subscription products and services, and such revenue has grown over time.
 Accordingly, crypto asset price risk could adversely affect our operating results.
 In particular, our future profitability may depend upon the market price of Bitcoin and Ethereum, as well as other crypto assets.
 Crypto asset prices, along with our operating results, have fluctuated significantly from quarter to quarter.
 There is no assurance that crypto asset prices will reflect historical trends.
-A decline in the market price of Bitcoin, Ethereum and other crypto assets has had and could in the future have an adverse effect on our earnings, the carrying value of our crypto assets, and our future cash flows.
+A decline in the market price of Bitcoin, Ethereum, and other crypto assets has had and could in the future have an adverse effect on our earnings, the carrying value of our crypto assets, and our future cash flows.
 This may also affect our liquidity and our ability to meet our ongoing obligations.

-In addition to the exposures described above, we hold crypto assets for various reasons and, effective January 1, 2024, we adopted ASU 2023-08, which changed how we value crypto assets held on our Condensed Consolidated Balance Sheets as of March 31, 2024.
-As of March 31, 2024, we held crypto assets as follows: \$1.5 billion held for investment, \$150.6 million held for operations, \$231.3 million which were borrowed, and \$106.6 million held as collateral.
+In addition to the exposures described above, we hold crypto assets for various reasons and, effective January 1, 2024, we adopted ASU 2023-08, which changed how we value crypto assets held on our Condensed Consolidated Balance Sheets as of March 31, 2024. reasons.
+As of March 31, June 30, 2024, we held the following crypto assets as follows: \$1.5 assets: \$1.2 billion held for investment, \$150.6 investment; \$223.1 million that were borrowed; \$84.2 million held for operations, \$231.3 million which were borrowed, operations; and \$106.6 \$21.1 million held as collateral.

 See Note 2.
 Summary of Significant Accounting Policies of the Notes to our Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for further discussion of these different categories of assets.
+Beginning on January 1, 2024, as a result of our adoption of ASU 2023-08, we have changed how we value and present crypto assets held in our Condensed Consolidated Balance Sheets and thus there are no comparable figures to report as of December 31, 2023.

-Crypto assets held for investment are primarily held as long-term holdings, and historically, we have not attempted to reduce our market risk exposure associated with these crypto assets.
+Crypto assets held for investment are primarily held as long-term holdings, long term, and historically, we have not attempted to reduce our market risk exposure associated with these crypto assets.
 Crypto asset prices have been volatile, as demonstrated by the one year historical volatility of Bitcoin and Ethereum of approximately 50% implied from the annualized standard deviation of daily price returns observed in the past 24 months.
-A hypothetical 50% increase or decrease in crypto assets prices as of March 31, 2024 and December 31, 2023 would result in a \$761.2 million and \$514.0 million impact, respectively, to the value of our Crypto assets held for investment and would have, under ASU 2023-08, been reflected as a gain or loss on our Condensed Consolidated Statements of Operations.
+A hypothetical 50% increase or decrease in crypto assets prices as of March 31, June 30, 2024 and December 31, 2023 would result in a \$761.2 million \$617.1 million and \$514.0 million impact, respectively, to the value of our our Crypto assets held for investment and would have, under ASU 2023-08, been reflected recorded as a gain or loss on in our Condensed Consolidated Statements of Operations.